tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

 'Added to the original framework.
 Inverse of Contextualized Criterion in the original framework.
 Describes an instance of the issue concept in terms of the associated information elements from some controlled vocabulary (fields actedUpon or consulted), and a resource type of SingleRecord or MultiRecord.
 Describes criteria by which data which lack quality for some purpose may be identified.
 An issue is phrased in a negative sense, and approximates an inverse of a Validation.
 An Issue identifies data that lack or may lack quality.
-An Issue may flag a POSSIBLE_PROBLEM that would need further review to determine if the data have qulity for some purpose,  If the conditions described by an issue are identified by a test, the Problem Assertion result will be either HAS_PROBLEM or POSSIBLE_PROBLEM, if no issue is found with the data the result will be NO_PROBLEM.
-NO_PROBLEM, unlike COMPLIANT for a Validation, does not assert that data are fit for some purpose.
-An Issue is the data quality needs concept that paralells a IssueMethod at the solutions level, and a IssieAssertion at the report level.
-I = { i | i = < ie, c, rt >, ie ∈ IE, c ∈ ∁C ⋀ rt ∈ RT }'
+An Issue may flag a POTENTIAL_ISSUE that would need further review to determine if the data have quality for some purpose,  If the conditions described by an issue are identified by a test, the Problem Assertion result will be either IS_ISSUE or POTENTIAL_ISSUE, if no issue is found with the data the result will be NOT_ISSUE.
+NOT_ISSUE, unlike COMPLIANT for a Validation, does not assert that data are fit for some purpose.
+An Issue is the data quality needs concept that paralells a IssueMethod at the solutions level, and a IssueAssertion at the report level.

+IS = { is | is = < ie, c, rt >, ie ∈ IE, c ∈ ∁C ⋀ rt ∈ RT }'

 ********************